 In most river basins, river discharge-per-unit-rainfall has increased in recent decades due to watershed changes such as conversion from forest to agriculture or increase in impervious surfaces.
 In the Suwannee River, discharge has actually declined-per-unit-rainfall possibly due to increasing human use of surface and groundwater (Seavey et al. 2011).
 Resulting decreased groundwater levels can impact human users in this region (Saetta et al. 2015), but ecosystem impacts are unknown.
 Climate reconstructions from dendrochronological records for this region suggest a much wider range of precipitation patterns in past centuries than has been observed in recent decades (Harley et al. 2017).

-<C>Data collection line transects. – We selected four localities for sampling oysters, (Figure 1) with three in Suwannee Sound (Horseshoe Cove, Lone Cabbage, and Cedar Keys) and Corrigan’s Reef.
+<C>Data collection line transects. – We selected four localities for sampling oysters, (Figure 1) with three in Suwannee Sound (Horseshoe Beach, Lone Cabbage Reef, and Cedar Key) and one in Corrigan’s Reef.
 At each locality, we designated linear groups of oyster reefs as Inshore, Nearshore, or Offshore sites based on their orientation and relative distance from shore.
 We then randomly chose individual intertidal oyster reefs within each of these sites for sampling (generally 3 unique small reefs within each site and locality).
 At each of these sampling stations, we then established fixed locations on each oyster reef to conduct line transect sampling to estimate oyster counts and density.
 Oyster reefs were sampled when tidal heights were less than -0.84 m NAVD 88 as measured at NOAA tidal station 8728520 (NOAA 2019b).
 At this tidal height, intertidal oyster reefs in this area are dewatered, allowing visual counts of oysters with line transect surveys.
 Transect width was 15.24 cm and transect length was the minimum? width of the oyster reef at the tidal height of sampling.
 The starting point for the transect on the bar was randomly chosen in GIS.
 Permanent steel rebar posts (0.5-m) were used to mark transect outlines for repeat visits, and GPS coordinates recorded using a handheld GPS device.
 Live and dead oysters were then counted visually along each transect using handheld tally counters and recorded in 2.5-m intervals from the defined transect origin.

 <C>River discharge. – Because salinity in Suwannee Sound is influenced by Suwannee River discharge, and oyster populations are an estuarine dependent species, we summarized river discharge data using the Suwannee River USGS gauge 02323500 near Wilcox, Florida.
 We used the longest continuous data records beginning October 1941-July 2019 to show long-term trends and summarized river discharge (by convention as cubic feet per second) for each year as mean daily, the variance of daily discharge, CV of daily discharge, and total annual discharge.
 We also calculated these same metrics for the overall time series.
 We included a locally weighted scatterplot smoothing (LOWESS) line to aid in visually assessing trends in Suwannee River discharge metrics.
 We assessed how river discharge in year of sampling as well as a 1- or 2-year lag of river discharge influenced oyster counts.